-Yes, just approach one of the Arts Centre staff and ask for assistance.
+Yes.
+Just approach Blacktown Arts staff and ask for assistance.

 Can I assemble my own sculpture?

-We ask that all sculpture requiring assembly be accompanied by photographs.
-Multi-part sculptures may be assembled by artists themselves.
-However, photographs must be provided to the Arts Centre.
+We ask that all 3-D artworks requiring assembly, including sculptures, be accompanied with installation notes.
+Multi-part artworks may be assembled by artists themselves.
+However, installation notes with photographs must be provided to Blacktown Arts.

-We employ professional art handlers who install all works on behalf of the artists.
-The artists may be asked to assist with installation, but this is unusual.
+We employ professional art handlers who install all artworks on behalf of the artists.
+The artists may be asked to assist with the installation of multi-part artworks.

-Can I get someone to deliver the work on my behalf?
+Can I get someone to deliver the artwork on my behalf?

-Yes, however they must have written permission to do so, photo ID and all the necessary details of the artworks being delivered.
+Yes, however they must have written permission or email to do so, photo ID and details of the artwork being delivered.

-If I post my work will it be posted back to me?
+If I post my artwork will it be posted back to me?

 Do I need to provide a plinth?

-No. Blacktown Arts Centre has a collection of plinths that will be used for the exhibition.
+No. Blacktown Arts has a collection of plinths that will be used for the exhibition.

-My work needs power, can this be arranged?
+My artwork needs power, can this be arranged?

-Yes, however power points are limited and this preference will affect where your work is installed.
+Yes.
+However, power points are limited and this will affect where your artwork is installed.

-My work is free-standing but hangs from the ceiling, is this acceptable?
+My artwork is free-standing but hangs from the ceiling.
+Is this acceptable?

-No. Works cannot be suspended or hung from the Arts Centre roof.
+No. Works cannot be suspended or hung from the gallery roof.
 If it requires suspension it is not deemed to be free-standing.